Though some types of chocolate have antioxidants, not all of them are created equal

 2006: Chocolate is Indians’ secret to a healthy heart

-Researchers from the United States traveled to a remote island in Panama to solve a medical mystery: Why are the Kuna Indians that live there free from high blood pressure and other medical ailments, even though they ate as much salt as Americans?
+Researchers from the United States traveled to a remote island in Panama to solve a medical mystery: Why are the Kuna Indians who live there free from high blood pressure and other medical ailments, even though they eat as much salt as Americans?
 The likely explanation, researchers found, is that this population consumes a lot of cocoa-containing beverages, about 10 times the amount of the less traditional Kuna living in Panama City.
 Previous research suggested that antioxidants in the cocoa plant called flavanols could cause blood vessels to dilate, reducing blood pressure.

 2006: This is your brain on chocolate